pancsta/asyncmachine-go/tools/cmd/am-dbg/README.md

 - **mouse support**: most elements can be clicked and scrolled.
 - **SSH access**: an instance of the debugger can be shared directly from an edge server via a built-in SSH server.
 - **log rotation**: older entries will be automatically discarded in order.
+- **URLs and history**: URL support for locations and history
+- **MCP server**: the debugger can be controlled from an AI model, including TUI snapshots
+- **REPL access**: the debugger can be controlled from a readline REPL
 - **log reader**: extract entries from **LogOps** and **SemLogger** into a dedicated pane.
   - **source event**: navigate to source events, internal or external.
+  - **state trace**: state-based equivalent of stack traces
   - **queue**: shows the full queue, queued and executed times for this mutation.
   - **handlers**: list executed handlers.
   - **contexts**: list state contexts and mach time.